Friday, October 31, 2014

 -- In his prime, Enrico Albertosi was considered to be on par with Dino Zoff.
 He was ahead of Zoff at the 1970 World Cup Finals.

 -- In the end, I chose Giampiero Combi because he seemed the be the most famous among the choices.
 He won the 1934 World Cup as Italy's captain.
-He was due to retire before the World Cup Finals, but Italy's manager asked Vittorio Pozzo to postpone his retirement and joined the team.
+He was due to retire before the World Cup Finals, but Italy's manager Vittorio Pozzo asked him to postpone his retirement and joined the team.
 Italy regular starter Carlo Ceresoli suffered an injury before the World Cup Finals, and Combi was forced to take over.

 -- Gianluigi Buffon's grandfather was a cousin of Lorenzo Buffon.